mannd/QTc/README.markdown

     #import <QTc/QTc-Swift.h>

 ## Using the framework
 QTc functions are labeled based on the proposed standard nomenclature of [Rabkin](https://www.wjgnet.com/1949-8462/full/v7/i6/315.htm#B16).
-Use the enum Formula to select the QTc function:
+Use the enum QTcFormula to select the QTc function:

-	public enum Formula {
+	public enum QTcFormula {
 		case qtcBzt  // Bazett
 		case qtcFrd  // Fridericia
 		case qtcFrm  // Framingham